Kjili/boardgame-quickrules/root.rst

 -----------------------

 Turn
-  initial turn order and starting player is random (only faction setup order is not) each player plays their three phases (Birdsong, Daylight, Evening), then the next player follows
+  initial turn order and starting player is random (only faction setup order - if not using advanced setup - is not) each player plays their three phases (Birdsong, Daylight, Evening), then the next player follows

 Craft